psipred/Antibody-design/README.md

 This repository provides a local inference workflow for our finetuned antibody language model based on p-IgGen.

+---

+## Overview

-The inference script supports:
+The inference script (`github_inference.py`) supports three distinct generation modes:

-- Generation of full-length paired antibody sequences
+- **Unconditional generation** — generate complete paired antibody sequences from scratch
-- Conditional generation from a provided heavy or light chain
+- **Conditional generation** — provide a known heavy or light chain and generate its paired partner
-- Prompted generation from an initial sequence
+- **Prompted generation** — provide a partial sequence and let the model continue from it

+Additional options:
-- Optional likelihood-based filtering of outputs
+- Likelihood-based filtering to discard low-quality outputs
-- Optional separation of VH and VL chains
+- Separation of output into VH and VL chains via ANARCI

 ---